- Contact Us Now: 813-200-0013 Tap Here To Call Us

 Know How to Spot Fraud

 That said, it’s important that you’re able to spot fraud when it does occur.
 Otherwise, your broker could carry on indefinitely and you’d never know.
+There are several different types of fraud a stockbroker can commit, and you should be able to recognize the red flags that indicate these practices.

 Types of Fraud